dfordolapo/securegate/REFLECTION.md

 ### Q15 - Adding Flutterwave Payments

-**Code reference:** Future system architecture
+**Code reference: Future architecture extension

-If Flutterwave payments were added, I would create secure payment routes on the backend instead of handling payment verification only on the frontend.
+If Flutterwave payments were added, payment verification would happen on the backend instead of trusting frontend responses.

-The system would need webhook validation, secure transaction storage, protected premium routes, and database updates tied to verified payments.

-**What goes wrong if ignored:**
-Users could fake payment states or access premium features without successful transactions.
+I would create a dedicated route such as:app/api/payments/verify/route.ts The frontend would redirect users to Flutterwave checkout, and Flutterwave webhooks would notify the backend after payment completion.

+The backend would then verify the transaction securely using the Flutterwave secret key stored in environment variables before updating subscription status in PostgreSQL.

+Middleware would protect premium routes by checking the user subscription state before granting access.

+If payment verification happened only on the frontend, users could fake successful payments by modifying requests manually and gain unauthorized access to premium features.

 ---